bigpilot/SimpleLoggers.NET/README.md

 - ConsoleLogger
 - TraceLogger
 - DatabaseLogger (for Entity Framework, should work with most databases)
+- DailyTextFileLogger with timestamping in the logfile name

 and a simple Exception logging helper: